 It is her unique solution to this critical problem that the Catholic Church calls “the authority principle”, and it led Newman inexorably to become a Catholic.
 The Church—and only the Church—is an institution which, by the very terms of Divine Revelation, authoritatively safeguards and clarifies that Revelation through time.
 No other religion which claims to be revealed, including no other version of Christianity, insists on preserving a real and living principle of authority against all comers.
 In fact, no other religion or version of Christianity claims a revealed authority principle at all.

-This, I assure you, is remarkable, even astonishing.
+Moreover, in fact, there has never been a pontificate in which a pope did not fall into some lesser errors—did not betray some weakness or bad judgment that caused some form of harm—though a few popes have been demonstrably far worse than ordinary.
+No fallen man or woman, not even the greatest of saints, no matter what vocation or state in life, has ever avoided this consequence of human frailty and Original Sin.
+But the point I am making here is remarkable and even astonishing for the history of all religion.
 The Catholic authority principle is not only unique but so special that its absence is a deal breaker.
 The absence of an authority principle so vitiates any and all religious claims over time as to make them, in the true sense of the word, incredible.

 Yet this is exactly what the “heresy thesis” does to the Church.
 It inescapably stipulates that, in the last analysis, the Catholic Church must be preserved—and can only be preserved—through private judgment.
 Can this pope teach authoritatively or can he not?
 Apparently, we must decide for ourselves, and surely we will decide only in accordance with our own preferences for one sort of teaching or another.
 I grant that this has never been the intention of those who unwittingly accept the “heresy thesis”.
 But the intention does not change the result: All who advance this argument destroy the credibility of the very Church they seek to save.